 MS in Marketing Curriculum

-LeBow’s marketing curriculum remains at the leading edge of theory and practice and the three career tracks offer specialization in today’s industry-driving segments of marketing.
+LeBow’s marketing curriculum remains at the leading edge of theory and practice, and its new, elective seminar course in marketing technology and its four concentration options — two of which are STEM-designated* — offer specialization in today’s most critical and sought-after segments of marketing.

-The digital marketing track enhances the MS in Marketing degree, providing the history and theoretical framework behind new media, plus the hands-on skills to develop a strategic, integrated marketing approach.
+The STEM-designated* digital marketing technology concentration enhances the MS in Marketing degree, providing the history and theoretical framework behind new media, plus the hands-on skills to develop a strategic, integrated marketing approach.
 Courses within the track teach best practices in building campaigns and measuring results, as well as consumer and influencer behavior in the social realm.
-This track is ideal for positions such as social media analyst, media planner, manager of integrated media strategy and digital marketing strategist.
+This concentration is ideal for positions such as social media analyst, media planner, manager of integrated media strategy and digital marketing strategist.

 Drexel LeBow’s MS in Marketing is available in both full-time and part-time options to fit the student’s individual needs.
 The program can be completed in as little as 15 months or on a more relaxed timeline.